-Operating activities used \$172.0 million of cash in the three months ended March 31, 2019, which resulted principally from our net loss of \$168.1 million and an increase in our net operating assets and liabilities of \$60.4 million, offset by non-cash charges of \$56.5 million related primarily to stock-based compensation expense, depreciation and amortization and other non-cash charges.
-The increase in our net operating assets and liabilities was primarily due to an increase of \$17.9 million related to collections on product sales from our collaboration with Celgene, a decrease of \$29.2 million in accounts payable and accrued expenses related to payments for external research and development costs, an increase of \$10.2 million in other non-current assets primarily related to rental deposit payments, an increase of \$8.3 million in prepaid expenses and other current assets primarily related to prepayments to CROs for clinical trials, and a decrease of \$2.2 million in deferred revenue, all of which had a negative impact on operating cash flow.
-These cash uses were partially offset by a decrease of \$3.1 million in inventories, a decrease of \$2.5 million in unbilled receivables related to the Celgene collaboration, an increase of \$1.0 million in taxes payable, and an increase of \$0.9 million in one-tong-term liabilities, all of which had a positive impact on operating cash flows.
-Our non-cash charges and other adjustments to our net loss during the three months ended March 31, 2019 primarily consisted of \$26.4 million of share-based compensation expense, \$29.0 million of acquired in-process research and development related to our license agreement with Ambrx Inc. and termination of the collaboration agreement with Merck KGaA, Darmstadt Germany, \$3.4 million related to deferred tax benefits, and \$0.8 million of disposal gain on available-for-sale securities.
+Operating activities used \$341.9 million of cash in the three months ended March 31, 2020, which resulted principally from our net loss of \$364.9 million, and an increase in our net operating assets and liabilities of \$34.7 million, offset by non-cash charges of \$57.7 million related primarily to stock-based compensation expense, depreciation and amortization and other non-cash charges.
+The increase in our net operating assets and liabilities was primarily due to an increase of \$36.1 million in prepaid expenses and other current assets primarily related to prepayments to CROs for clinical trials, an increase of \$9.0 million in operating lease right-of-use assets, a decrease of \$5.7 million in accounts payable and accrued expenses related to payments for external research and development costs, and an increase in other non-current assets, all of which had a negative impact on operating cash flow.
+These cash uses were partially offset by an increase in operating lease liabilities of \$10.9 million and a net decrease of \$3.2 million in accounts receivable, net, on products sales from our collaboration with BMS, all of which had a positive impact on operating cash flows.
+Our non-cash charges and other adjustments to our net loss during the three months ended March 31, 2020 primarily consisted of \$38.3 million of share-based compensation expense, \$43.0 million of acquired in-process research and development related to license agreements in the period, and \$7.8 million of depreciation and amortization expense, offset by \$27.6 million for amortization of a research and development cost share liability related to the Amgen collaboration, and \$7.0 million of gains from an equity investment.